 Each state agency shall make contributions to the Workers' Compensation Revolving Fund, using the experience rate determined in accordance with this section, from personal services matching costs funds within fourteen (14) calendar days following the end of each calendar quarter.
-The experience rate for each even-numbered fiscal year will be used to fix the rate for the next even-numbered fiscal year.
-Each odd-numbered fiscal year's experience rate will be used to fix the next odd-numbered fiscal year's rate.
+The experience rate for each even-numbered fiscal year will be used to fix the rate for the next even-numbered fiscal year's experience rate will be used to fix the next odd-numbered fiscal year's rate.